jpfluger/radiucal/README.md

 radiucal
 ===

-Using a go proxy+hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius)
+Designed for using a go proxy+hostapd as an 802.1x RADIUS server for network authentication (or how to live without freeradius)

 # purpose